steveblue/angular2-rollup/README.md

 ```
 plugins: [
-  alias({ rxjs: __dirname + '/node_modules/rxjs-es' }),
   replace({ 'ENVIRONMENT': JSON.stringify( 'production' ) }),
   resolve({ module: true }),
   cleanup()
 ]
 ```

 A Rollup plugin does exist that will transform commonjs modules to ES2015 for the bundle called `rollup-plugin-commonjs` and it is included in package.json by default.
-If someone gets this working with the current build we'd love to see examples!

 # TypeScript